 Construction and testing

-An actual-size, single-side PCB for the optical magnifier is shown in Fig. 2 and its component layout in Fig. 3.
+A single-side PCB for the optical magnifier is shown in Fig. 2 and its component layout in Fig. 3.
 Before assembling the circuit, cut the PCB across the dotted line and assemble the circuit on two separate PCBs as part 1 and part 2.

 The PCB for mounting the LEDs (part 2) is in annular shape as shown in Fig. 3.
 LEDs are placed around the lens as shown in Fig. 4.
 Drill eight holes to house LED holders.
 You can also have a press-fit arrangement.